microsoft/pxt/common-docs/github/getting-started.md

 ### ~

-### Step 4 - Commit & push changes
+## Step 4 - Commit & push changes

 Click on the **commit & push changes** button to save these changes to GitHub.
 This will create a new **commit** in your repository.
 A **commit** is a bundled set of changes that can be uploaded to GitHub (read more about [commits](/github/commit)).

 That's it!
-Keep repeating step 2, 3, 4 in a loop!
+Each time you want to keep a set of changes to your code, repeat steps 2, 3, and 4!